Using Save Up Goals

 Automatic balance adjustments

-When an account is set to “Use entire balance and future activity,” Monarch will create automatic adjustment fund allocations whenever the account balance changes.
+When an account is set to "Use entire balance and future activity," Monarch will create automatic Adjustment events in the goal whenever the account balance changes.
+You'll see at most one Adjustment per account per day, summarizing all balance changes for that day.

 Available, allocated, and over-allocated funds